2025 American League Division Series: Game 5

+Jorge Polanco, pictured with the Minnesota Twins, hit the game and series-winning walk-off single.

 This was the Mariners' first winner-take-all postseason game since the 2001 ALDS.
 For the Tigers, this situation mirrored last year, with ace pitcher Tarik Skubal starting on the road for a chance to advance to the ALCS.
 Skubal, the prospective AL Cy Young Award favorite, was making his fourth start against Seattle this season; the Mariners had won all three previous games.

 In the bottom of the second inning, Josh Naylor doubled, stole third, and scored on a Mitch Garver sacrifice fly to center field to take a 1–0 lead for the Mariners.
 In the top of the sixth inning, Kirby was removed after allowing a double to Javier Baez, and lefty reliever Gabe Speier was brought in to face the left-handed Kerry Carpenter.
 Carpenter hit a two-run home run to put the Tigers ahead, 2–1.
 Mariners starter George Kirby pitched five innings, allowing three hits, one run, and one walk while striking out six batters.
 Tigers starter Skubal pitched six innings, allowing two hits and one run while striking out 13 batters.
 Kyle Finnegan relieved Skubal in the bottom of the seventh inning.
 He walked Jorge Polanco with one out and allowed a two-out single to Naylor to put men on first and second.
 Tyler Holton relieved Finnegan, but blew the lead when pinch-hitter Leo Rivas, batting for Garver, scored Polanco on a RBI single to tie it at two.
 Holton did escape the inning without further damage by getting Victor Robles to ground into a force play.